 “The important function of the evening was the reception given to the members of the ducal party by Mrs. Paran Stevens at her handsome home at Fifth Avenue and Fifty-seventh Street,” reported The Times on April 21, 1893.
 “Mrs. Stevens invited a number of society people to meet the Duke and Duchess, and received her guests in the ballroom on the second floor…The reception was not held till 9 o’clock, and many of the guests were much later in arriving.
 In all about 150 persons were present.”

-The same year that she entertained the Duke, she received troubling news about one of her premiere properties, the Victorian Hotel at Fifth Avenue and Broadway.
+The same year that she entertained the Duke, she received troubling news about one of her premiere properties, the Victoria Hotel at Fifth Avenue and 27th Street.
 Her lessees were falling behind and the hotel was not doing well.
-The Times said that her “financial interests are so closely identified with the success of the hotel” and its prosperity was “a matter of serious consequence to her.”
+The New York Times said that her “financial interests are so closely identified with the success of the hotel” and its prosperity was “a matter of serious consequence to her.”

 The doors to the Fifth Avenue mansion were closed and “The butler refused to take cards or to give any information, except that Mrs. Stevens was suffering from a very severe cold,” said the newspaper.
 The truth was, with the news of the hotel’s collapse she had suffered a massive stroke.

-Mariette Stevens’ body lay for days in a room with drawn curtains on the third floor of the mansion while her daughter traveled from Liverpool.
+Mariette Stevens’s body lay for days in a room with drawn curtains on the third floor of the mansion while her daughter traveled from Liverpool.

 Later that year, in November, an auction was held of the Stevens artwork removed from the mansion.
 Included were 97 oil paintings and several marble sculptures.
 Although there were a few rather important pieces, including a life-size portrait of Daniel Webster by A. G. Hoit; The New York Times was blatantly catty in its critique of the collection.